Equal opportunities for employees. Global diversity and inclusion.

 Our efforts to promote women within our company include a variety of mentoring offerings and training programs designed specifically for women.
 Here are a few of our current mentoring offerings:

 - Switzerland: A total of 125 women began a one-year cross-divisional mentoring program.
 70 employees from across the organization joined the 5th cycle of the Generational Mentoring Program.

 - Americas: A program was launched where senior leader acted as mentors for selected high potential diverse talents.

 Women in Finance Charter

 The Executive Committees of the UK Legal Entities, and the leadership teams of each respective Executive Committee member, will aim for a minimum of 35% female representation by 2020.
-As of August 2018, we exceed this target on an aggregate basis with the majority of committees achieving this already.
+As of August 2019, we exceed this target on an aggregate with over three-quarters of committees achieving this already.
 Therefore we believe we are on track for our overall target for 2020.

 Global Employee Networks